ml2325/graduation_project_2/README.md

 -  **Customer Retention and Loyalty:**: Patterns in customer coupon usage frequency and trends over time. .
 -  **Heatmap:**: for city-wise or branch-wise coupon burn rates.
+-  **Customer Segmentation**: Customers were segmented into clusters based on gender, city, and transaction status, with recommendations for personalized coupon offers.

 ---